CS

 Feature Showdown

-The Lexus LC stands out with wireless charging that you will not find on the Mercedes-Benz AMG C63 S E Performance.
+The Lexus LC stands out with wireless charging and Mark Levinson audio that you will not find on the Mercedes-Benz AMG C63 S E Performance.
 The Mercedes-Benz AMG C63 S E Performance counters with panoramic roof and Burmester audio.
 Which feature set matters more depends on your daily routine and priorities.

 Drivetrain